German Shepherd Leash and Collar Tips

 Freedom Harness

-Freedom harness has a strap across the front legs which provides easy and relaxed walk for your dog.
+Freedom Harness has a strap across the front legs, which provides an easy and relaxed walk for your dog.
 This harness should be used for GSDs that are well-trained.

 Flat and Rolled Collars